 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Work through the Living Labs and research will contribute at least 10% of the Bonn Challenge target of restoring at least 25 million hectares of forestland and wetlands globally, with scaling then doubling that area (partially via mitigation work around avoided deforestation in protected natural areas, and partially from landscape restoration, including soil regenerative practices in production systems).
+Work through the Living Labs and research will contribute to at least 10% of the Bonn Challenge target of restoring at least 25 million hectares of forestland and wetlands globally, with scaling then doubling that area (partially via mitigation work around avoided deforestation in protected natural areas, and partially from landscape restoration, including soil regenerative practices in production systems).

 Header photo: 27 years old Kuldeep Kharangher sprays UREA on his rice farm after checking the color of the paddy leaf with a leaf color chart.
 The leaf color chart helps him decide the most appropriate dosage of nitrogen fertilizers (Urea) for his crops.
 This saves costs and also cuts down on greenhouse gas emissions.
 Photo by P. Vishwanathan/CCAFS.